 Set in an unnamed fantasy world Fire and Ice tells the story of two warring regions, one of fire and one of ice.
 The land of ice is ruled by the evil Nekron, who in league with his equally malevolent mother uses sorcery to dispatch a giant glacier to crush the land of fire.
 Nekron also orders a band of goblin creatures to kidnap Teegra, the perpetually under dressed daughter of Jarol, king of the fire realm.
-Caught up in the story is Larn, the sole survivor of one of Nekron’s attacks, and Darkwolf, a barbarian character instantly recognisable to anyone familiar with Frazetta’s work.
+Caught up in the story is Larn, the sole survivor of one of Nekron’s attacks, and Darkwolf, a barbarian character instantly recognisable to anyone familiar with the fantasy art of Frank Frazetta.
 Together all three share perils and overcome various dangers, before Darkwolf confronts Nekron and good triumphs over evil.

-With such creative talent behind the film it’s a little disappointing then that Fire and Ice is actually a pretty dull movie.
+With such creative talent behind the film it’s a little disappointing then that Fire and Ice is actually a pretty underwhelming movie.
 Thomas and Conway’s script is okay but there’s not really a lot for them to contribute as the three principle characters basically just run from one menace to another.
-There’s also very little dialogue in the film (I suspect your average Marvel comic has more dialogue); the best that can be said of the script is that’s its competent, I guess.
+There’s also very little dialogue in the film (I suspect your average Marvel comic has more dialogue); the best that can be said of the script is that’s its competent, although I suspect that may well be damning with faint praise.

 As with The Lord of the Rings, Bakshi utilises the rotoscope method of filmmaking — that’s where the animation frames are re-drawn from still photographs taken from live action sequences.
 Rotoscope is the kind of animation method that you either like or you don’t — personally I find its verisimilitude has a habit of pulling me out of the film.
 The animation itself is fairly uninspired (we’re talking a step up from television animation here) and it doesn’t help that the characters are so flatly realised, with no texture or shading — not what you’d expect from a cinematic release.
 The painted backgrounds help somewhat but overall the animation is dull and prosaic.

-There is one element to the film that does work very well, and that’s William Kraft’s evocative soundtrack.
+There is one element to the film that does work very well, and that’s William Kraft’s bombastic soundtrack.
 Kraft, who only scored a handful of films in his long career as a composer, nailed it for Fire and Ice.
 His score is fantasy in a nutshell: grandiose, exhilarating and wonderfully overblown.
-Samples of his music feature in the trailer above and it’s epic.
+Four minutes from his score features in the video below, and it’s epic.

 Unsurprisingly Fire and Ice didn’t do fantastically well at the box office, but as I’ve stated in other reviews in this series, fantasy flicks from the 1980’s rarely did.
 The film has gone on to enjoy some minor cult success on home video, but again that’s not unusual with fantasy films from that period.
 A few years ago there was talk of Sin City director Robert Rodriguez filming a live-action remake, but so far those plans have come to naught.